Diet vs. Exercise: What’s More Important?

 Low-carb slice of cheesecake from the Cheesecake Factory

 Even healthier foods can be highly caloric, swiftly adding up to 500 calories:

 250 grams or just over 8 ounces of salmon

 That 500 calories you used up during that intensive treadmill workout loses its lustre quickly when you have one of these food items as a hard-earned treat later that day, doesn’t it?

 Beware of your mindset

-Being of the mindset that you can indulge in unhealthy food or overeat because you had a great work out session will rear its ugly head very quickly, likely leading to the difficulty in maintaining a healthy weight and potentially leading to weight gain over time.
+Being of the mindset that you can indulge in unhealthy (or healthy, for that matter) food or overeat because you had a great work out session will rear its ugly head very quickly, likely leading to the difficulty in maintaining a healthy weight and potentially leading to weight gain over time.